Igloo Products

 Igloo Products Corp. is an American manufacturer of ice chests, drink containers, and supporting accessories.
 It is headquartered in Katy, Waller County, Texas, United States.
 Igloo is a subsidiary of the Dometic Group.
-The company was founded in 1947 in Katy, Texas and is known for its iconic blue and white coolers.
+The company was founded in 1947 in Katy and is known for its blue and white coolers.
 Igloo's product line includes a wide range of coolers and ice chests for various uses, from small personal coolers to large commercial coolers, as well as beverage dispensers, marine coolers, and accessories.

 History

-Igloo began in 1947 as metalworking shop that produced metal water coolers for blue-collar workers.
+Igloo began in 1947 as a metalworking shop that produced metal water coolers for blue-collar workers.
 In early 1960, Igloo merged with the Production Tooling Company, and the company name changed to Texas Tennessee Industries (TTI).
 The company's marketing arm was the John T. Everett Company, a company from Memphis, Tennessee.

 By 1971, TTI was planning to change its name to Igloo.

 The company's first all-plastic ice chest was introduced in 1962 by James F. Hutchison.
 Igloo makes the coolers for personal and industrial use and claims that nearly three in every four US households own an Igloo cooler.
-The company's more than 500 products (including personal, beverage, and full-sized coolers) are sold through more than 250 retailers in the US and abroad.
+The company's more than 500 products (including personal, beverage, and full-sized coolers) are sold through thousands of retailers in the US and abroad.

 Private investment firm Westar Capital purchased Igloo from Brunswick in 2001.
 J.H.
 Whitney & Company became the new majority owner in 2008.
-In March 2014, ACON Investments, a Washington, DC-based private equity firm, purchased Igloo from J.H.
+In March 2014, ACON Investments, a Washington, DC–based private equity firm, purchased Igloo from J.H.
 Whitney, which will maintain a small stake in the company.

+In September 2021, Dometic Group, a Swedish company that manufactures a variety of products, notably in the recreational vehicle market, purchased Igloo from ACON Investments for $677 million.

 Corporate affairs

 The company's headquarters are in unincorporated Waller County, Texas, United States, west of the city of Katy.
 The complex has almost 1400000 sqft of space on a 105 acre plot.
 The company announced that it was consolidating its corporate headquarters and distribution and manufacturing offices in its current headquarters location.
 The newest buildings of the headquarters complex, built adjacent to an existing Igloo 500000 sqft distribution and manufacturing facility used for over 25 years, include a 87000 sqft corporate office and a 805000 sqft distribution and manufacturing facility.
 The two newer buildings were designed by Powers Brown Architecture and built by D.E.
 Harvey Construction.

 During the 1980s, Igloo had its headquarters in Houston.

-Prior to 2004, Igloo's manufacturing facilities included the existing one in Waller County and one along Beltway 8 in Spring Branch.
+Prior to 2004, Igloo's manufacturing facilities included the one in Katy and one along Beltway 8 in Spring Branch.
 The Spring Branch location also housed the company headquarters.
-In 2004, Igloo announced that it was consolidating its operations to its current complex.
+In 2004, Igloo announced that it was consolidating its operations to its Katy complex.